The Princess Without Parents

 …Will I?
 Can I?

-“It means a great deal to hear that,” Charlotte said, dipping her head in gratitude.
+“It means a great deal to hear that,” Charlotte let her breath out softly, dipping her head in gratitude.

-Their talk drifted into safer waters: seasonal exports, invitations to harvest festivals, and tariffs on luxury goods.
-As the conversation circled to imported weapons and the magical restrictions placed on enchanted items from the Eastern isles, Yuli’s voice took on a different note—slightly more measured, slightly more wary.
+They moved from the hall to the drawing room.
+Their talk drifted into safer waters: seasonal exports, invitations to the flower festivals, and tariffs on luxury goods.
+As the conversation turned to imported weapons and the magical restrictions on enchanted items from the Eastern isles, Yuli’s voice shifted.
+There was a pause between her words now, a subtle caution creeping in beneath her usual ease.

 "Speaking of enchanted items," she said, setting her teacup down with a faint clink, "we’ve recently had issues at our southern border.
 Smugglers, yes—but not all of them acted on their own will."